 Limited overs match

-There are several basic varieties of limited overs match, in particular:
+There are several basic varieties of limited overs matches, in particular:

 • List A (8 hours);